Caaz/caaz.github.io/vault/blog/game-design-documents.md

 #TODO I'd like to do a bit of an analysis of these documents, and find out what they thought was critical, and how much really lead into the final game.
 #### Diablo
 [GDD](http://www.graybeardgames.com/download/diablo_pitch.pdf)
+This document has a cover page, showing a hell-like scene, setting the vibe of the game immediately.
+Following that it opens with a brief summary of what this document contains, and the goals of the project.

+It then goes over the design of the game, describing the mechanics at a very high level as well as the unique features that set this game apart from others like it (highlighting the key points *expandability and replay value* as important to diablo's success)

+It follows with the plot and setting, and how those play into the enemies, items, and tone of the game.
+Those segue into the "Gameplay" section which describe how a player would begin their game and what choices they have to start playing.

+The next section of the document covers marketing, and a DLC-like expansion feature that aid in the replayability and lifetime of the game, referencing magic the gathering and its expansions.

+Finally, it ends with a section on development, where they lay out how long they expect to take to develop the game, and note some of the key elements that will take a lot of time (art in particular given the nature of the movement and pixel art style) It seems like music was given little detail.
+They expected 2 months to be spent designing the game, and every two months after that to be a section of programming, interface, level generation, structure, and balance.
+The final portion would take 5 months and I assume this would also include polish and such.
 #### Grand Theft Auto
 [GDD](https://www.gamedevs.org/uploads/grand-theft-auto.pdf)
 #### Planescape: Torment